amyhupe/amyhupe.co.uk/src/articles/2019-03-02-the-myth-that-design-systems-solve-easy-problems.md

 The job of a design system is to provide a start point for the _common_ problems–a set of reusable solutions validated through robust research, and continually iterated upon with help from the community.

-It's only by sharing the load of our problems, both the easy and the hard ones, that we'll have a chance of solving them.
+It's only by sharing the load of our problems, both the easy and the hard ones, that we'll stand a chance of solving them.

 ## Acknowledgements